 Caregiving isn’t for everyone.
-But if you have a desire to help others and want to help seniors live fuller, healthier lives, then this might be the career for you.
+But if you want to help others and want to help seniors live fuller, healthier lives, then this might be the career for you.
 Whether you’re just starting to explore this career path or have several years of experience, you’ll find that different types of caregiver certification can help you take your career to the next level.

-Specialized training and certification shows your willingness to serve others through excellent care.
+Specialized training and certification demonstrate your willingness to serve others through excellent care.
 Not only that, but it also creates new opportunities in your field or lets you find new ones in another.

 Whether you’re a family caregiver, a part-time companion, or a full-time CNA, furthering your education will put you leagues ahead of everyone else.